k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/02_spaces.md

     > Available only for Studio spaces, to avoid

-  * **Pause/Resume** - either of these appear in accordance with the Space's current status (*Pause* when the Space is running and vice versa).
-Note that pausing your Space would save on your budget as its resource are going down.
+  * **Pause/Resume** - either one of these actions appears in accordance with the Space's current status (*Pause* when the Space is running and vice versa).
+Note that pausing your Space would free-up resources and cut cost.

     > * Available only for Studio spaces, to avoid
     > * When pausing your Space you do **not** loose the changes that you may have made in your project, although you have not pushed it to GIT.
 Upon resuming the Space, you will have it.